 | Assembly | 4.9 | Essentially ready to use |

-| Cooling | 3.7 | Fine for typical use; can warm up on long sessions |
+| Cooling | 3.7 | Fine for typical use; can warm up over longer sessions |

 | Comfort | 3.6 | Comfortable for casual lounging, less structured for posture |

-| Durability | 3.5 | Foam comfort holds up best with consistent “resetting” |
+| Durability | 3.5 | Foam comfort holds up best with consistent resetting |

 | Layout Practicality | 4.0 | Guest mode is genuinely useful in small spaces |